ourcodingclub/ourcodingclub.github.io/_tutorials/seecc_1.md

 ![Histogram of population change]({{ site.baseurl }}/assets/img/tutorials/seecc_1/hist_polar_seas.png)

-### Ploting slope estimates for population change versus duration of monitoring and adding histograms along the margins
+## Plotting slope estimates for population change versus duration of monitoring and adding histograms along the margins

 Within RStudio, you can use addins, including `Rcolourpicker` that we discussed above, and `ggExtra` that we will use for our marginal histograms.